-(A) The applicant is requesting an adjustment to street grade.
-As shown on the street sections provided, A Avenue, J Avenue, K Street, M Street, and O Street have street grades from 12% to 15% street grade.
-Due to the topography of the site and the proposed street alignments, these local street will exceed 12% street grade.
+(A) The applicant is requesting an adjustment to street grades.
+As shown on Sheet 1 of 1, Slope Exception Areas Plan, sections of A Avenue, C Avenue, I Avenue, H Street, M Street, J Avenue, N Street, O Street, and P Avenue within the subdivision will have sections of the roadway with up to a 15% street grade.
+Due to the topography of the site and the proposed street alignment with existing streets, several streets will exceed the 12% street grade allowed.
+The areas proposed for slopes in excess of 12% are denoted on the plans and will not exceed a single run length of 200 feet.

 The intent of the maximum street grade is to allow vehicles to climb and descend the street safely in all conditions.
-The internal streets proposed will provide safe and efficient circulation throughout the subdivision.
-As shown on the street sections, there are only curtain sections of the streets that will exceed 12% street grade.
-The streets will be designed to provide safe and efficient conditions.
+The internal streets proposed will provide safe and efficient circulation throughout the project.
+The intent is to construct the streets to provide safe and efficient conditions.